akmjsr01/Akm_Linux_Server/README.md

 # LINUX SERVER CONFIGURATION PROJECT
-> by Paulina Grunwald
+> by Anil Mishra

-This course is a part of [Udacity's Full Stack Nanodegree Program](https://www.udacity.com/nanodegree).

-My task in this project was to baseline installation of a Linux server and prepare it to host your web applications.
-I had to secure my server from a number of attack vectors, install and configure a database server, and deploy one of your existing web applications onto it.
+The task is to conduct a baseline installation of a Linux server and make it ready for hosting  a web applications.
+Also it has to be secured from many attack vectors, installed and configure a database server.

-This project develops deep understanding of exactly what your web applications are doing, how they are hosted, and the interactions between multiple systems are what define you as a Full Stack Web Developer.
-In this project, I was  responsible for turning a brand-new, bare bones, Linux server into the secure and efficient web application host your applications need.

 ## Table of contents